intersystems-ru/all.udl/README.md

 ```
 NS> d ##class(dev.code).init()
 ```
-Then run release to export all the classes in compileList into one "myproject.xml" release file.
-It will export it into the default for current Namespace directory.
+Then run release() to export all the classes in compileList into one "myproject.xml" release file.
+It will export it into the default directory for the current Namespace.
 ```
 NS> d ##class(dev.code).release()
 ```
-Or compile it whenever you want to compile all the proejct related resources.
+Or compile it whenever you want to compile all the project related resources.
 ```
 NS> d ##class(dev.code).compile()
 ```
-Get last changes from github or local git.
-Run patch to export the classes in compileList into one "patch.xml" patch file.
-It will export it into the default for current Namespace directory or you can choose where export.
-By default, makes a patch from the last commit if you do not specify `commitFrom` and `commitTo` e.g.
+Get the latest changes from github or local git.
+Run patch() to export the classes in compileList into one "patch.xml" patch file.
+It will export it into the default directory for the current Namespace or you can choose the export dir.
+By default, it makes a patch from the last commit if you do not specify `commitFrom` and `commitTo` e.g.
 ```
 NS> s filename = "c:\patch.xml"
 NS> s commitFrom = 1